Dorothea Dandridge Henry: Marriages and children

 Dorothea married Patrick Henry on October 9, 1777, at the age of 20 at Fork Church.
 They had 11 children, but only 9 lived to adulthood.
 Combined with the 6 children from Patrick's first marriage to Sarah Shelton, they raised a total of 15 children.

 After Patrick Henry's death in 1799, Dorothea married Judge Edmund Winston in 1802.
 He was a first cousin of Henry and had been an executor of his estate.

-In his will, Henry gave his wife Dorothea his Red Hill estate along with 20 enslaved workers of her choosing.
+In his will, Henry gave his wife Dorothea his Red Hill estate along with 20 slaves of her choosing.
 He also gave her permission to free one or two of them if she desired.
 By 1805, she had freed at least five through manumission.

 Combined with Winston's 6 children with his late wife, they had 21 children in their blended family, many of whom were adults at the time of their marriage.